matt-dong-123/dotfiles/README.md

 4. Copy the user.js in ~/.config/zen to your profile directory
 5. Delete the user.js after starting the browser (settings will be remembered automatically)
+6. In about:preferences > General > Language and Appearance > Fonts > Advanced...,
+   set all fonts to "Maple Mono NF CN" and untick the tickbox

 ## Screenshots